 Most people spend a large part of their time in Mexico enjoying the delicious delicacies that Mexican cuisine offers.
 They are usually enthralled by the rich array of spices that go in the food and love the idea of taking back some spices as souvenirs.
 A particularly noteworthy spice is Achiote; a regularly used Mexican spice that gives many Mexican meals their distinctively Latin-American flavor.
 Achiote can be found in most Mexican markets in powder or paste form and is a great souvenir for a Mexican food lover who also enjoys cooking.

-Photos as the best souvenirs from Mexico
+Photos are the best souvenirs from Mexico

 Photos of your trip make amazing souvenirs.
 I have found that I almost always end up behind the camera.
-More and more when I travel I have looked for professional photographers who I can book a photo session and then not stress about getting great family memories!
+More and more, when I travel I have looked for professional photographers who I can book a photo session and then not stress about getting great family memories!
 If you are like me and love photos, consider booking a photoshoot.

 Some trips deserve more than selfies!
 Occasions like honeymoons, anniversaries, family holidays, solo adventures and even surprise proposals are perfect moments to capture with a Flytographer shoot — or simply because you believe that memories are the best souvenir.